askap-vast/vast-tools/docs/components/query.md

 These `Query` keyword arguments control the data that is used to perform the query or the data returned.

 **`epochs`**
-A comma-separated list of epochs (entered as a string) to search.
+A list of epochs or a comma-separated string of epochs to search.
 Do not use zero padded values when entering the epochs.
 The values `all` and `all-vast` are also valid, selecting Epoch 0 + VAST data and just VAST data, respectively.